Scarlet Heart: Awards

-International broadcast

 Remake

 Moon Lovers: Scarlet Heart Ryeo is a South Korean remake, directed by Kim Kyu-tae.
 It is the first Korean drama project for Universal Studios and has a budget of $13 million.
 It began airing on 29 August 2016 for 20 episodes.
 It received criticisms for its screenplay, direction and performances, but was well received overseas.
 In China, the series aired at the same time as its Korean broadcast on Youku and Mango TV, also, in Hong Kong on LeTV, and on ONE TV ASIA in Malaysia, Singapore and Indonesia under the title Scarlet Heart.
 Due to its simultaneous broadcast and extensive publicity campaign, including a fan-meeting with Kang Ha-neul before the premiere, the drama was well received in Singapore and Malaysia, and has 2.5 billion cumulative views on China's biggest video platform, Youku.